Presidential race now ‘clear choice’ between Government and Opposition, TD says

 Former party leader and taoiseach Bertie Ahern also told reporters he was “disappointed” the party leadership had not expressed support for his own potential bid for the Aras, while former Fianna Fail minister Mary Hanafin said leadership making “a phone call would have made a difference” about her own consideration of entering the race.

-Mr Gavin, who was among three candidates alongside Fine Gael’s Heather Humphreys and left-wing independent Catherine Connolly, will remain on the ballot paper.
+Mr Gavin, who was among three candidates alongside Ms Connolly and Fine Gael’s Heather Humphreys, will remain on the ballot paper.

 His decision to drop out came after a Sunday Independent/Ireland Thinks poll put him in last place on 15%, behind Ms Connolly (32%) and Ms Humphreys (23%).